-For school climate, suspension rates declined for all subgroups and academic engagement improved with attendance rates.
-In 2021, the District had a 0% suspension rate and attendance rates of over 96% at both campuses.
-Despite attendance issues that resulted from pandemic-related isolation and quarantine, students took advantage of independent study contracts to complete assignments and adhere to timelines for subject matter mastery.
-These accomplishments indicated by dashboard data and local assessments were the result of the District's continued focus on an RTI model as well as explicit direct instruction and rigor.
-At both Alview and Dairyland, students who need academic supports are placed in small groups for instruction and support to master grade level standards.
-In addition, all teachers have been trained in Explicit Direct Instruction and all use a variety of lesson delivery methods that center around student engagement.
+For school climate, suspension rates declined for all student groups and academic engagement remained similar to the prior year based on attendance rates.
+In 2022, the District had a .7% suspension rate, down from 1.9% when last measured in 2019.
+Attendance rates were slightly higher than in 2022 Despite attendance issues that resulted from continued COVID isolation in 2022-23, students took advantage of independent study contracts to complete assignments and adhere to timelines for subject matter mastery.
+These accomplishments indicated by Dashboard data and local assessments were the result of the District's continued focus on an RTI (Response to Intervention) model as well as explicit direct instruction and rigor.
+At both Alview and Dairyland, students who need academic supports were placed in small groups for instruction and support to master grade level standards.
+In addition, in the fall of 2022, all teachers received individualized training in Explicit Direct Instruction and used a variety of lesson delivery methods that center around student engagement.

 Parent Engagement has also been a part of the District's success.
 Parents participated in PTC at a higher rate than in years past and they continue to support the District's LCAP process through School Site Council and PAC meetings.
-At the last parent-teacher conference week, both schools had a 98% attendance rate.
+At the last parent-teacher conference week, both schools had a 99% attendance rate.
 This number is indicative of the degree of parent support that affords the District the opportunity for communication and collaboration with families.
-Due to actions principally directed to reach EL parents, their attendance increased at DELAC and Parent-Teacher Club meetings by 15%.
+Due to actions principally directed to reach EL parents, their attendance increased at DELAC and Parent-Teacher Club. throughout the 2022-23 school year.

 Other actions and services that have contributed to academic success, student engagement, and a positive climate include: The STEM Lab and CSW facilitator have been a strong enhancement to the District's Science curriculum and project-based learning goals.
-The additional teacher in grades 4-6 grades has been beneficial in keeping class sizes under 24:1 The additional technical support has been vital in ensuring that students' 1:2 access to technology is functional After-school tutoring and small-group intervention classes have supported students' learning needs.
+The additional teacher in grades 7-8 grades has been beneficial in keeping class sizes under 24:1

+The additional technical support has been vital in ensuring that students' 1:2 access to technology is functional After-school tutoring and small-group intervention classes have supported students' learning needs.